 In our study of Isaiah chapter ten, we look at God's judgment on those that have been put into position to lead the people.
 We will look at the responsibility of judges and what happens when they get proud and remove the precepts of God from their thinking and rulings.

-Woe to those who make unjust laws, to those who issue oppressive decrees,
+Woe to those who enact unjust decrees and draft oppressive legislation

 God is talking about national leaders here as He condemns those that are unjust.
 He is talking about those who have become corrupt and are no longer representing God as they should.